 - Pre-activated process automations

 In addition, when users are added from your Xero Practice Manager, FYI imports all your employees.
 They are all imported as "Active" and as "Standard Users".

 These defaults can be configured to suit your practice.

 The following items need to be set up before you migrate any historical documents into FYI.
 This will create your filing structure, allow you to determine which users can access which documents and set up your FYI account.

 1. Set up your Cabinets and Categories

-Cabinets represent the top-level of FYI's filing structure and can be used to separate document types (i.e. Admin, Correspondence, Corporate Secretarial, Source documents, Workpapers & Finals) or as a way to segregate divisions (Admin, Accounting & Tax, Wealth, SMSF, Partner Files and Training).
+Cabinets represent the top-level of FYI's filing structure and can be used to separate document types (i.e. Admin, Correspondence, Corporate Secretarial, Source documents, Workpapers & Finals) or as a way to segregate divisions (Admin, Accounting & Tax, Wealth, SMSF, Partner Files).
 Consider which approach (potentially a hybrid) will work best for your practice.

 There are two unique aspects to cabinets which are the reason they represent the top-level of the filing structure:

 - Security controls can be assigned at a user group level to restrict access to entire cabinets.
 Imagine a physical cabinet with a lock and key, only those users with a key to access the cabinet can add to it or see what's inside.

 - Each cabinet can be created with a unique filing structure beneath it.
 This is important in creating a structured filing system, as it means you can avoid asking users to file to unnecessary locations (i.e. if I place a document into the permanent cabinet, I should not be asked to file to a year).